nezchaudhary/toy-problems/README.md

-# leetcode
+# Algorithmic Problems
-Toy Problems to understand algorithms
+  Toy problems to expand the mind on algorithms & data structures